TrashP/Etch-a-sketch/README.md

 # Etch-a-sketch
-Grid project for HTML, CSS, and Javascript.
+Flexbox project for HTML, CSS, and Javascript.